glennj/exercism-cli-fish-wrapper/README.md

     - you can omit the `--track` option if the function can figure it out
     - use the `--recommended` option to download the next recommended exercise (usually the first "available" exercise in the track)
+* `test`
+    - run test suite for this exercise
+    - enhances the builtin `exercism test` with some custom behaviour for some tracks.
 * `submit`
     - with no arguments, uploads the solution file from .exercism/config.json
 * `open`